-Hundreds of people took to the streets of Taipei, Taiwan, this week to protest against same-sex marriage laws, the Taipei Times
+Hundreds of people took to the streets of Taipei, Taiwan, this week to protest against same-sex marriage laws, the Taipei Times reports.

 The protest ran in association with the Rescue Taiwan Hope Alliance, a homophobic group working to prevent the legislation of same-sex marriage.